All Episodes

 Stan, welcome to the Rush Limbaugh program.

-Hey, Roger, uh good to be on here.
+Hey, Roger, good to be on here.

-But first of all, I'm noticing a difference in the coverage between what's happening in uh New Orleans and what's happening in Mississippi.
+But first of all, I'm noticing a difference in the coverage between what's happening in New Orleans and what's happening in Mississippi.

-And is that A because the people are behaving differently?
+And is that A, because the people are behaving differently?

-B, because for some reason the aid is getting there more efficiently, or C, is the media deliberately exaggerating this for the reasons that you've uh elucidated earlier.
+Or C, is the media deliberately exaggerating this for the reasons that you've elucidated earlier?

 They're trying to get Bush.